 NT: We love your designs.
 Do you have any particular source of creative inspiration?

 JK: I love natural materials.
 I am most inspired when I am walking at the beach or in the forest.
 A mix of rocks and twigs and grasses will inspire a neutral color palette for a project.
 The shapes and shades of succulents in my garden are a source of inspiration.
 I love the look and feel and smell of wood – whether it is rough and weathered or polished to a high gloss.
-I am moved by texture, shape and color.
+Texture, shape and color move me.